sipeed/bl602-hal/README.md

 Hardware Abstract Layer for BL602 RISC-V WiFi SoC in embedded Rust.

+## Minimum Supported Rust Version

+The minimum supported Rust version (MSRV) for this project is Rust **v1.42.0**.
+The project might build on earlier versions, but this is the earliest version that is expected to work.

 ## Contributing

 We welcome the community to contribute to this project.
 Please fire an issue or pull request